The Justice Department has opened a federal civil rights probe into the killing of Alex Pretti

 DHS did not immediately respond to questions about when the change was made or why.
 The FBI did not immediately respond to a request for comment.

-It was not immediately clear whether the FBI would share information and evidence with Minnesota state investigators, who have thus far been frozen out of the federal probe.
+It was not immediately clear whether the FBI would share information and evidence with Minnesota state investigators, who have thus far been frozen out of the federal investigation.

 In the same interview, Noem appeared to distance herself from statements she made shortly after the shooting, claiming Pretti had brandished a handgun and aggressively approached officers.